KasperskyLab/Kaspresso/docs/kaspresso/com.kaspersky.kaspresso.device.files/-files-impl/pull.md

 `devicePath` - a file path relative to the device directory.

 `serverPath` - a path to copy.
-(If empty - pulls in adbServer directory (folder with file "desktop.jar"))
+(If empty - pulls in adbServer directory (folder with file "adbserver-desktop.jar"))